Grigory Kotovsky: Later career and death

-During the last part of World War I, Kotovsky was sent to the Romanian front.
-In 1918, he sided with the Communists in Tiraspol, taking command of a revolutionary battalion and helping the Bolsheviks gain control of Ukraine.
-He joined the Russian Communist Party (Bolsheviks) in 1920.
-In 1924, he took an active part in the foundation of the Moldavian Autonomous Soviet Socialist Republic in Transnistria, as part of the Ukrainian SSR.
+In 1924, along with Mikhail Frunze, Kotovsky initiated the foundation of the Moldavian Autonomous Soviet Socialist Republic, centered in Balta, as part of the Ukrainian SSR.
+The new republic was seen by them as a bridgehead for Soviet expansion in Bessarabia and the Balkans.

+Kotovsky was to play himself in the 1926 Soviet propaganda film P.K.P., but this was prevented by his death.

+In 1925 Kotovsky was killed during a vacation in the sovkhoz Chabanka near Odessa by his deputy and friend Seider Meyer.

+Burial and commemoration

 Kotovsky Mausoleum in Kotovsk in 2008.
 It was attacked and looted in September 2016.

-He was killed near Odessa by his deputy and friend Seider Meyer in 1925.
-He was then buried in a mausoleum in Birzula, which was renamed Kotovsk in 1935, a town included in the newly created Odessa Oblast.
-The mausoleum was later destroyed by Romanian troops during World War II - Transnistria (World War II).
-In May 2016 Kotovsk was renamed Podilsk and Kotovsk Raion—Podilsk Raion in order to comply with the 2015 laws prohibiting names of Communist origin.
+Kotovsky's body was mummified and buried in a mausoleum in the town of Birzula (modern Odessa Oblast), which was renamed Kotovsk in 1935.
+The mausoleum was destroyed by Romanian troops during World War II, with Kotovsky's remains being thrown into a trench used for burials of executed people.
+It was restored in 1966, and Kotovsky's supposed remains were returned to the structure.

+In May 2016 Kotovsk was renamed Podilsk and Kotovsk Raion — Podilsk Raion in order to comply with the 2015 laws prohibiting names of Communist origin.
+In September 2016 the city council of Podilsk adopted a decision to remove Kotovsky's remains from the mausoleum and inter them at a local cemetery.

 Two other towns in the Soviet Union were also named Kotovsk.
-One of them was his native Hînceşti, which regained its former name in 1990.
+One of them was Kotovsky's native Hînceşti, which regained its former name in 1990.
 The other one is in Tambov Oblast, Russia.